chemgymrl/chemgymrl/docs/lesson_1_extract.md

 Here is a [link](https://github.com/chemgymrl/chemgymrl/blob/main/lessons/notebooks/extraction_lesson.ipynb) to the jupyter notebook, please use it at your pleasure.

 In this tutorial, I am going to walk you through how our extraction environment works and hopefully give some insight into how an
 RL agent might interact with the environment.
-In this extraction we are going to be using oil to extract sodium and chlorine from water.
-We are going to be using this jupyter notebook in order to interact with the environment and to try to achieve a high reward!
+In this extraction, we are going to be using oil to extract sodium and chlorine from water.
+We are going to be using this jupyter notebook to interact with the environment and to try to achieve a high reward!